Business Transformation

 One last advantage low-code has over traditional methods of software deployment is speed.
 You can expect software development with low-code to be as much as 10 times faster than traditional methods.

-Less code reduces back and forth between employees and requires fewer people to build applications (not to mention fewer errors).
-That also means that low-code solutions are often MUCH cheaper than traditional development methods.
+Simply put, there’s less code involved and less code reduces back and forth between employees and requires fewer people to build applications (not to mention fewer errors).
+That also means that low-code solutions are often much more cost effective than traditional development methods.

 Why Businesses Struggle to Adopt Low Code